The generalised scaling function: a systematic study

-Yet, the string theory becomes dual as semiclassical expansion with the string tension $\sqrt\lambda\rightarrow +\infty$ playing the r\^ole of inverse Planck's constant.
-This means that this limit is to be considered before the scaling (\ref{jlimit})\,(cf. for instance \cite{FTT} and references therein), thus imposing a different limit order with respect to our gauge theory approach (cf. below for more details).
-The relevance of this double limit has been suggested in first instance by \cite{BGK} within the one-loop SYM theory and then motivated in \cite{FTT} and in \cite{AM} within the string theory dual.
-In fact, calculations of the latter authors pointed towards the following generalisation (at all loops) for the the anomalous dimension formula found in \cite{BGK}\footnote{$O({\ln s}^{-\infty})$ means a remainder which goes faster that any power of $\ln s$: $\lim\limits_{s \rightarrow \infty} (\ln s)^k O((\ln s)^{-\infty}) =0, \forall \, k>0$.}
+in the asymptotic Bethe Ansatz equations describing the $sl(2)$ sector (\ref{sl2op}).
+Incidentally, we shall stress how the dual string theory inherits a crucial difference since its semiclassical expansion employs the string tension $\sqrt\lambda\rightarrow +\infty$ as inverse Planck's constant.
+This means that this limit need to be considered before the scaling (\ref{jlimit})\,(cf. for instance \cite{FTT} and references therein), thus imposing, at least, a different limit order with respect to our gauge theory approach: often, instead of $j$, the scaling string variable $\ell \sim j/\sqrt\lambda$ stays naturally fixed (cf. below for more details).
+The relevance of this double limit has been suggested in first instance by \cite{BGK} within the (one-loop) SYM theory and then motivated in \cite{FTT} and in \cite{AM} within the string theory dual (see also \cite{GKPII, FT}).
+In fact, calculations of the latter authors pointed towards the following generalisation (at all loops) for the anomalous dimension formula found in \cite{BGK}

 Moreover, by describing the Bethe Ansatz energy through a non-linear integral equation (like in other integrable theories \cite{FMQR}), this Sudakov scaling has been remarkably confirmed in \cite{FRS}.
-There this statement was argued by computing iteratively the solution of some integral equations and then, thereof, {\it the generalised scaling function}, $f(g,j)$ at the first orders in $j$ and $g^2$: more precisely the first orders in $g^2$ have been computed for the first {\it generalised scaling functions} $f_n(g)$, forming the crucial expansion (see below for the motivation)
+There this statement was argued by computing iteratively the solution of a (inhomogeneous) linear integral equation (Neumann expansion) and then, thereof, {\it the generalised scaling function}, $f(g,j)$ at the first orders in $j$ and $g^2$: more precisely the first orders in $g^2$ have been computed for the first {\it generalised scaling functions} $f_n(g)$, forming the crucial expansion (see below for the motivation)